Last updated August 9th, 2023.

 Take Dubrovnik, Croatia, where certain scenes of Game of Thrones were famously filmed as an example.
 If you go there now, you’ll see an entire cottage industry designed to cater to fans of the show – Game of Thrones tours, accommodation, souvenirs, etc.

 The show has had such a warping effect on the city that there have been studies assessing the economic impact thereof.
 One such study by the International Journal of Tourism Research in July 2017 concluded:

 “The cumulative effect in the 2012–2015 period amounted up to almost 245 thousand more tourist arrivals, one and a half million more overnight stays, and almost 126 million euro more foreign currency revenues from travels.”

 In the preceding four-year window prior to the show’s release, tourism had only grown in Dubrovnik by 7%.

-After the show’s premiere, the following four-year window amounted to an increase of 37.9%, meaning that most of the growth prospects of the location were tied with the show’s success.
+After the show’s premiere, the following four-year window amounted to an increase of 37.9%, meaning that most of the growth prospects of the location were tied to the show’s success.

 At the time, had you invested in the location, you might have been quite pleased with yourself, as the added attention would boost the prices.

 But as the years wore on, the beautiful Maya beach was destroyed completely.
 To such an extent that the Thai government had to step in.

 Now, the beach is closed a quarter of the year, and during the high season, there is a daily visitor cap to mitigate the ecological damage and hopefully restore it.